 CHEM 123L - OK if taken since Summer 1 2009

-This course is an introduction to the basics of earth science / geology through study of mineralogy, basic rock types, rock formation/decomposition, earth processes, geologic time scales, and scientific inquiry.
-The course includes an introduction to the scientific method as well as the application of the geological sciences to questions of environmental sustainability and climate change.
-Questions of historical evolution of concepts of the earth and the planetary sciences are also addressed.
+This course is an introduction to the basics of earth science.
+It will cover the origin and evolution of the planet, geologic time scales, an overview of geological processes, marine and freshwater systems, the ice caps and the cryosphere, and atmospheric systems.
+It also introduces concepts in how life co-evolved with these different systems, and how humans are restructuring these systems.
+The course includes an introduction to the scientific method as well as the application of the earth sciences to questions of environmental sustainability and climate change.

 Concurrent: